hashcube/ironsource/README.md

 available in order to make using the plugin as easy as possible.

-Adding one of the included providers is usually as easy as adding the provider name to the manifest `addons.supersonic.[platform].providers` list and adding any necessary SDK keys.
-The supersonic module will use the providers list to automatically create all of your configuration
+Adding one of the included providers is usually as easy as adding the provider name to the manifest `addons.ironsource.[platform].providers` list and adding any necessary SDK keys.
+The ironsource module will use the providers list to automatically create all of your configuration

 To use any of these, in the game please add it the `addons` block in manifest.json